Darughachi

+Etymology

+The historians Claude Cahen and István Vásáry concluded that the terms basqaq (Turkic), shahna (Persian, derived from Arabic) and darughachi (Mongolian) had different origins, but became interchangeable under Mongol rule.
+According to Vásáry, only "a certain territorial distribution can be observed".

 History

 This title was established under the rule of Genghis Khan from 1211.
-The Secret History of the Mongols relates that after the invasion and conquest of the Kipchaks and the Rus between 1237 and 1240, Ögödei placed daruγačin and tammačin to govern the peoples whose cities were Ornas, Saḳsīn, Bolghar and Kiev.
+The Secret History of the Mongols relates that after the Kipchaks and the Russian principalities were conquered in 1237–1240, Ögödei placed darughachi and tammachin to govern the peoples whose major cities were Ornas, Saḳsīn, Bolghar, and Kiev.
+According to the writings of Giovanni da Pian del Carpine, the basqaq was established in regions that had been conquered so that rebellions could be suppressed.
+The institution was created in Russia in 1245 and the officials were placed in the forest zone, although they were later recalled.
+These officials supervised the collection of tribute, but from the 1280s, the Russian grand princes took on this role.

-Under the Yuan dynasty, the title of Zhangguan replaced the former designation.
+Under the Yuan dynasty, the title of zhangguan replaced the former designation.
 There was one such official for each administrative subdivision, where functions of governor and chief of the armies were combined.
 This title was also given to a person at the head of a central government office.
 The charge usually fell to a Mongol, probably to a Semu, thus guaranteeing the preservation of power within the Mongols.
 Some other populations, however, could have an administrative title with close functions.

-The texts of Yanghe mention that he should be paid a large sum of gold and silver when the Darugha Turfan was replaced.
+The texts of Yanghe mention that he should be paid a large sum of gold and silver when the darugha Turfan was replaced.